belapferreira/tasker/README.md

 </p>

 <strong align="center">
-  Tasker is a application to create and follow tasks that you would like to do and that will help you to achieve your goals.
+  Tasker is an application to create and follow tasks that you would like to do and that will help you to achieve your goals.
 </strong>

 <p align="center">